puppeteer/puppeteer/docs/api.md

 #### event: 'targetchanged'
 - <[Target]>

-Emitted when the url of a target changes.
+Emitted when the URL of a target changes.

 > **NOTE** This includes target changes in incognito browser contexts.